chhzh123/Assignments/Haskell/README.md

-## Haskell Programming
+## Haskell Functional Programming

-This is the repository of chhzh123's assignments of *Haskell Programming* - Autumn 2018 @ SYSU.
+This is the repository of chhzh123's assignments of *Haskell Functional Programming* - Autumn 2018 @ SYSU.

-* The detailed requirements of the assignments can be found in the pdf files in each folder.
+Detailed information can be found in each program.